The Role of SMEs in Nigeria Economic DevelopmentAbbakin

 The Nigerian graduates, busy working professional and retirees can no longer rely on salaries, pensions and post service years of unknown future jobs.

-There is an urgent need for investment in entrepreneurship, with the prime mandate to breaking the poverty and unemployment cycle in Nigeria.
+There is an urgent need for investment in entrepreneurship and small businesses across all major sectors like Agriculture, Information Technology, Manufacturing, Arts/Fashion, Entertainment, etc.; with the prime mandate to breaking the poverty and unemployment cycle in Nigeria and boost the economy.

-Government agencies have played and continue to play significant roles in the growth and improvement of SMEs sub-sector in Nigeria, but more efforts are required if we are to achieve success.
+Many government agencies and institutions have played and continue to play significant roles in the growth and improvement of SMEs sub-sector in Nigeria, but more efforts are required if we are to achieve success.

 Oh – Subscribe to our Newsletters now if you want to receive latest updates about innovation, business trends and statistics.
 You’ll get a free eBook!